simonhauck/gradle-release-plugin/README.md

 ### Customizing the release process

-You can quite easily customize the release process by adding additional tasks to the release process and make the relevant tasks depend on your custom tasks.
-Here are the most interesting tasks:
+You can easily customize the release process by adding additional tasks and making the relevant tasks depend on your custom tasks.
+Here are the most interesting tasks performed by the plugin:

-1. _writeReleaseVersion_: This tasks writes the release version in your version file.
+1. _writeReleaseVersion_: This task writes the release version to your version file.
-2. _commitReleaseVersion_: This task will create a tagged commit with the release version.
+2. _commitReleaseVersion_: This task will create a commit tagged with the release version.
 3. _pushRelease_: This task will perform the push operation.
-4. _writePostReleaseVersion_: This task with write the post release version in your version file.
+4. _writePostReleaseVersion_: This task with write the post release version to your version file.
 5. _commitPostReleaseVersion_: This task will commit the post release version.
-This is not tagged.
+This commit will not be tagged.
 6. _pushPostRelease_: This task will push the post release version.

-Please note: The plugin will just write the version in the specified version file.
+Please note: The plugin will just write the version to the specified version file.
 Gradle will not automatically reload the version property.
 The `version` variable from gradle will still show the old version.
 If you need the version for your custom task, you either have to read the version directly from the file or run multiple gradle commands.

+#### Example

 Let's assume, you want to write an additional file during the release.
-You could register your custom task and make the commit release version task depend on that.
+You could register your custom task and make the _commitReleaseVersion_ task depend on that.
 If you want to commit this file with the release commit, you can edit the _git add_ command in the `release` configuration to include both the version file and your custom file.
 An example for that is shown below: